Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

-Note: This repository is currently still a work in progress, thank you!
 # Dynamic Core-Satellite Algorithm with Hybrid PCA-Based Statistical Arbitrage Strategies
 > [!WARNING]
 > All code and information provided in this repository is for experimentation purposes only and should not be taken as financial advice.
 Do not use this algorithm for your personal financial interests under any circumstances, I highly highly highly advice against it.
 I am a random person from a non-financial background on the Internet.